EtheaDev/DBAwareLabeledComponents/README.md

 - TDBNumberBox: the standard component with classic DataAeware support (DataSource + DataField) without Label.
 - TLabeledNumberBox: a TNumberBox component with boudary label
 - TLabeledDBNumberBox: a TDBNumberBox with boudary label

-## An advanced TDbGrid component

-TLabeledDbGrid is an advanced version of classic TDbGrid with the boundary Label, plus some extra features:
-- ShowSortOrder: shows an indicator of sorting column
-- Embedeed CheckBox for boolean fields
-- Incremental search, when typing into a ReadOnly DbGrid
-- Alternate row-color
-- Custom row-colors

 ### Available from Delphi XE3 to Delphi 11.0 (32bit and 64bit platforms)